 Avoidance of eye contact is one of the primary signs of autism.
 When providing speech and language services, this is something I'm sure many therapists have encountered.
-The best trick I’ve learned for training eye contact came by word of mouth from an early childhood special education teacher.
+Demonstrating appropriate eye contact is a social skill and is a part of behaviors like appropriately accessing attention.

 Un-jargoned, this strategy uses a favorite toy to pair a phrase and eye contact.
 Children with ASD typically don't respond to their name so this strategy can target two skills simultaneously.

 Since the goal is for the child to independently make eye contact, you've got to quickly fade the prompts.